TheNumbat/thenumbat.github.io/cmu.md

 Inspired by [these](https://wanshenl.me/courses/reviews/) [pages](http://weihang7.github.io/guides/2019/12/19/scs-guide.html), this is my take on my path through CMU (so far).

-**Goal:** CS major, computer systems concentration, math minor.
-I am planning on applying to grad school (PhD) in computer graphics or systems (or both).
+**Goal:** CS major, computer graphics and computer systems concentrations.
+I am planning on applying to grad school (PhD) in graphics or systems (or both).
 I also enjoy algorithms, but am prioritizing the former, which I am better at.

 **Background:** I entered CMU with an extensive programming background (systems + real-time graphics) and solid math background, but no super high level math or competitive math/programming experience.